TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-flex-backup-automatedbackups.md

 Yes.
 The backup data by default is stored in zone-redundant mode.
 So, you will be able to restore the server in a different AZ within that region.

 * **Can I restore to the same server?** <br>
-No. To avoid accidental over-writing, restored servers are always restored to a new name.
+No. To avoid accidental overwriting, restored servers are always restored to a new name.

 * **How do I restore a specific database or table?** <br>
 You can perform the PITR to a new server.
 Then from your PostgreSQL client or using AZ CLI from the portal, you can do dump of the database or the table and import into your server.